 In 1997, Sangastiano's first sideshow banner paintings were displayed and flown at Coney Island's Sideshows By The Seashore and the Coney Island Museum.
+Her passion for old master techniques began at Montclair University where she received her M.F.A.

 Sangastiano's work can be found in numerous private and public collections.

-Sangastiano is known for realistic portraits of sideshow performers and carnival landscapes.
-Recent exhibitions include Supersize: is bigger better?, Annmarie Sculpture Garden & Arts Center, Maryland, Wide Open 2, Brooklyn Waterfront Artists Coalition (BWAC), New York, the Fleming Museum's Under the Big Top: The Fine Art of the Circus in America, Vermont, a commissioned outdoor bannerline installation for the Shelburne Museum's Circus Day in America, Vermont and the Tate Modern, London.
+Exhibitions include Sideshow, Yale University School of the Art: 32 Edgewood Gallery, Amazing Marvels, Off Rhode Gallery, Washington D.C., Wide Open 2, Curator Nathan Trotman, Associate Curator, Solomon R. Guggenheim Museum of Art, Brooklyn Waterfront Artists Coalition (BWAC), New York, the Fleming Museum's Under the Big Top: The Fine Art of the Circus in America, Vermont, a commissioned outdoor bannerline installation for the Shelburne Museum's Circus Day in America, Vermont and the Tate Modern, London.